- Equal employment opportunity policy

-Burford is the leading global finance and asset management firm focused on law.
+Burford is the leading global finance and investment management firm focused on law.
 Its business includes litigation and risk management, asset recovery and a wide range of legal finance and advisory activities.
-Burford is publicly traded on the London Stock Exchange, and it works with clients and law firms around the world from its principal offices in New York, London, Chicago, Washington, Singapore and Sydney.
+Burford is publicly traded on the New York and London Stock Exchanges, and it works with clients and law firms around the world from its principal offices in New York, London, Chicago, Washington, Singapore and Sydney.

 Standards of Conduct – Each employee always has an obligation to observe and follow the company’s policies and to maintain proper standards of conduct.
 Standards are enumerated in the Burford Employee Handbook.

-Recruitment Policy – Burford operates a robust recruitment and onboarding programme, including conducting eligibility to work in the UK checks for all employees to safeguard against human trafficking or employees being forced to work against their will.
+Recruitment Policy – Burford operates a robust recruitment and onboarding programme, including conducting eligibility to work for all employees to safeguard against human trafficking or employees being forced to work against their will.

-Global Screening – Burford screens all prospective clients and suppliers in high risk jurisdictions from its London office.
+Global Screening – Burford screens all prospective clients and suppliers in high-risk jurisdictions.
 The comprehensive screen includes a history of legal and/or regulatory enforcement as well as any negative media coverage.

 Whistleblowing Policy – Burford operates a global policy so that all employees know that they can raise concerns about business practices, whether the issue is internal to Burford or in relation to an external client or supplier.